getherbie/start-website/README.md

 # Website Kickstarter for Herbie CMS

+With the Kickstarter, you can create a new website in no time, install all dependencies and launch the website in your development environment.

 ## Supported PHP Versions

-- 8.0 / 8.1 / 8.2 / 8.3
+8.0 / 8.1 / 8.2 / 8.3

-## Run Website Using PHP and Composer
+## Launch Website Using PHP and Composer

 Create project and install dependencies.

     composer create-project getherbie/start-website mywebsite

-In your terminal go to the web directory and start the built-in web server.
+Go to the `web` directory and start PHPs built-in web server.

     cd mywebsite/web
     php -S localhost:8888 index.php

-Now, open <http://localhost:8888> with your browser.
+Open <http://localhost:8888> with your browser.
-That’s all it takes!

 If you need additional console output or logging information, set the debug environment variable.